 And that’s just one kind of sensor.
 Add in other sensors like light, air quality, and temperature, and these algorithms can learn much much more.
 With dozens, hundreds, thousands of farms all collecting this information, these algorithms can create incredible insights into how to make crops grow the best, helping to feed the world’s growing population.

-I promised to keep this simple and non-technical so I’ll stop there, but hopefully, you’ve glimpsed a small part of the power of IoT.
-If you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to Internet of Things eBook I’ve written (which is free!).
+I promised to keep this simple and non-technical, so I’ll stop there and leave you with two takeaways: a super simple takeaway definition of IoT and a free eBook with which you can deepen that definition if you want to.
+If you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to